Crowdhandler/crowdhandler-wordpress/README.txt

 After installation, you need to configure the plugin:

-1. Go to https://www.crowdhandler.com/sign-up to create a CrowdHandler account.
+1. Go to [https://www.crowdhandler.com/sign-up](https://www.crowdhandler.com/sign-up) to create a CrowdHandler account.
+1. Log into your account at [admin.crowdhandler.com](https://admin.crowdhandler.com)
+1. Work through the onboarding guide to set up your waiting room.
+1. Select ‘WordPress’ as your implementation at the end and follow the instructions to connect to your plugin.
 1. Note you do not need to install the CrowdHandler JavaScript when using the WordPress plugin
-1. Work through the onboarding guide to set up your waiting room.
-1. Select ‘WordPress’ as your implementation at the end and follow the insctructions to connect to your plugin.

 Optional settings: